 Bottom Line: AI is a Tool—Not a Manager

 AI is helpful.
-It can support website management with automation, analytics, and suggestions.
-But it’s not a replacement for a thinking, feeling, accountable human being who understands your business and your users.
+It supports website management with automation, analytics, and suggestions.
+But it’s not a replacement for a thinking, feeling, accountable human who understands your business and your users.

 Hiring a real website manager gives you: